Introduction

 An effective way to do this is with an employee experience program.
 These all-in-one solutions are especially cost effective for organisations who want to approach empowerment holistically.
 For example, they want to improve their comms strategy, in addition to offering perks and a reward and recognition scheme.

 With our solution, we cover all aspects of employee experience to empower your teams and more.
-For example, our Perks hub doesn’t just offer a few hundred discounts, it has thousands.
+For example, Perkbox includes, over 9,000 discounts and deals.
 From days out to discounts on DIY, beauty, and tech.
 There’s something for everyone.

 FAQS